"What sets Sloanies apart: their willingness to help you, how down to earth they are, and how passionate they are."

 To find MIT Sloan, go to any subway station.
 Inside the station, look for the color-coded map of the subway system.
 We are located on the Red Line at the Kendall Square Station.
 MBTA website

-The MBA Admissions Office on Main Street can be seen right when you exit the Kendall Square Station next to the flower shop.
-To get to the other MIT Sloan buldings from Main Street, look for the bank sign at the corner of Wadsworth Street.
+To walk to the MBA Admissions Office from Kendall Square, look for the bank sign at the corner of Main Street and Wadsworth Street.
 Take a right on Wadsworth, cross the street, and walk half a block toward the Charles River, and you will reach the MIT Sloan plaza.
-When you walk up the steps to the plaza, the MIT Sloan library is straight ahead.
+When you walk up the steps to the plaza, the MIT Sloan Dewey Library is straight ahead and the entrance to Building E52 is on the right.
+The Admissions Office is on the third floor or E52.

 By Public Transportation from Logan Airport